 - 1. Students who have completed one year of high school Spanish with a grade of "B" or better may enroll in Spanish 1412 and bypass Spanish 1411.
 The College will grant four credit hours for Spanish 1411 if the student earns a grade of "C" or better in Spanish 1412. - 2.
 Students who have completed two years of high school Spanish with an average grade of "B" or better, may enroll in Spanish 2311 and bypass Spanish 1411 and 1412.
 The College will grant eight hours of credit for Spanish 1411 and 1412 if the student earns a grade of "C" or better in Spanish 2311. - 3.
-In both the above cases, the student must apply for the bypass credit through the Testing Center by completing a Credit Bypass application and paying the required fee of \$20 per course to the Business Office.
+In both the above cases, the student must apply for the bypass credit through the Office of the Registrar by completing a Credit Bypass application and paying the required fee of \$20 per course to the Business Office.

 College-Level Examination Program® (CLEP): The CLEP Subject Examinations measure achievement in specific subject areas acquired through independent study, correspondence work, and career experiences.
 These exams require college-level knowledge and critical thinking ability.
-Angelina College is not an official test center for the CLEP but some subject exams with scores of 50+ are equivalent to Angelina College courses.
-Contact the Angelina College Testing Center.
-For course equivalency information, refer to the chart below.
-Students may obtain a list of CLEP testing centers from The College Board at: http://www.collegeboard.org/search/test-centers.
+Angelina College is not an official testing center for the CLEP, but some subject exams with scores of 50+ are equivalent to Angelina College courses.
+Students may find a CLEP testing centers on The College Board's website (https://clep.collegeboard.org/clep-test-center-search).
 Table H presents a list of CLEP subject exams and minimum scores aligned with AC courses and credit hours.